HairWeaver: Few-Shot Photorealistic Hair Motion Synthesis with Sim-to-Real Guided Video Diffusion: Experiments

-\textbf{Qualitative Comparison} We qualitatively compare the dynamic hair and body motion generation of \ourmodel on NeRSemble test-set with the baselines in Figure~\ref{fig:ns_comp}.
-We also provide more photorealistic visualizations in Fig.~\ref{fig:flux}, where the reference images are generated by Flux~\citep{labs2025flux1kontextflowmatching}.
+\textbf{Qualitative Comparison} We qualitatively compare the dynamic hair and body motion generation of \ourmodel on NeRSemble test-set with the animation baselines in Figure~\ref{fig:ns_comp}.
+We also provide a comparison to an image-conditioned video-to-video method, Wan-VACE~\cite{vace}, with the same conditions as ours in Table~\ref{tab:cg_test_set}.
+This demonstrates that our architectural contributions (Motion-Context-LoRA + Sim2Real strategy) provide genuine improvement beyond simply having richer conditioning.
+Visual comparison in Figure~\ref{fig:wan_vace_comp} shows that Wan-VACE, struggles to maintain identity consistency while translating fine-grained hair details into realistic motions.\\ We also provide more photorealistic visualizations in Figure.~\ref{fig:flux}, where the reference images are generated by Flux~\cite{labs2025flux1kontextflowmatching}, and in Figure~\ref{fig:rebuttal_real} where the reference is real-world image.
+The photorealistic quality depends on the realism of the reference image; with authentic photographs, our model maintains photorealism through the \domain, which prevents CG artifacts from leaking into the generation.
 More video visualizations are presented in the project page of the supplementary materials.

-\textbf{User Study} We conducted a user study to compare \ourmodel with previous work~\citep{HaCohen2024LTXVideo,wan2025,wang2025unianimate}.
+\textbf{User Study} We conducted a user study to compare \ourmodel with previous work~\cite{HaCohen2024LTXVideo,wan2025,wang2025unianimate}.
 We collect reference images, ground truth videos, and animation results from previous works and \ourmodel for 8 video subjects.
 For each subject, we visualize the reference, animation results, and ground truth videos side by side, with the animation results anonymized and randomly ordered.
 We ask 50 users to choose the \textbf{best} methods according to the following two criteria: (1) follows the hair motions and head poses in the Real Video and (2) preserves the identity and appearance of the reference image (person).
 We present the result in Table~\ref{tab:user_study}.
 We observe that the users prefered \ourmodel more than baseline methods.
 For more details, please refer to the supplementary material.
+We also provide more video visualizations in our supplementary website for more results with long hair.
+These videos can also be directly viewed in subfolder "hairweaver\_page/static/flux\_more\_viz\_compressed", e.g., 011.mp4; 027.mp4; 039.mp4; 043.mp4; 044.mp4.